icflorescu/openshift-cartridge-postgresql/README.md

 ### Optional features

 In order to conserve space, the `postgis` extension is not installed by default.
-In order to use it, you'll have to login to your cartridge and run `postgres/bin/install-postgis`, then issue `CREATE EXTENSION postgis` SQL statement in a privileged connection (see the note on the superuser account above).
+In order to use it, you'll have to login to your cartridge and run `postgres/bin/install-postgis`, then execute the SQL statement `CREATE EXTENSION postgis`.

 ### Full-text search for languages other than English